weavejester/cljfmt/README.md

 You can also run this command to update cljfmt to the latest version.

 Alternatively, you can install cljfmt via [Homebrew][].
-It's **highly recommended** that you use the `weavejester/brew` tap:
+If you do, it's **highly recommended** that you use the `weavejester/brew` tap.
+This will be much more performant than the Homebrew core `cljfmt` package.

 ```bash
 brew install weavejester/brew/cljfmt
 ```

-This will be a lot more performant than the Homebrew core `cljfmt` package, which is not natively compiled.

 If you're using Windows, there's a [zipped up binary][] you can download and extract manually.